USS Wheeling (PG-14): End-of-war operations

+Interwar Service

 Leaving Lisbon the following day, Wheeling returned to Gibraltar on 5 December and, two days later, sailed for the United States.
 She stopped at Ponta Delgada, Azores, between 12 and 17 December and spent the night of 27 and 28 December coaling at St. George in the British West Indies.
 Operating once again in the Caribbean Sea, Wheeling received orders in mid-1919 to proceed to New Orleans, Louisiana, where she was decommissioned on 18 October 1919.

 On 31 December of the same year, she was assigned to the 8th Naval District for the training of naval reservists.
 Wheeling received the designation PG-14 on 17 July 1920; and, on the 17th, she was commissioned in the reserve fleet.
 Her classification was changed on 1 July 1921 to IX-28; and, on 21 January 1923, she received orders to the 3d Naval District to be used as the training vessel for the 6th Naval Reserve Battalion.
 Wheeling reached her new home port, New York City, on 14 July 1923 and remained there until after World War II.